uptake/uptasticsearch/CONTRIBUTING.md

 - your operating system (type and version)
 - your version of R
-- your version of `uptasticsearcht`
+- your version of `uptasticsearch`

 The text of your issue should answer the question "what did you expect `uptasticsearch` to do and what did it actually do?".